Rosario Valpuesta: Feminist activism

-Ms Valpuesta’s death
+Prof. Valpuesta’s death

 Aged 60, Rosario Valpuesta died of cancer, from which she had suffered for years, in her home city of Seville.
 A year before her death, the Regional Government of Andalusia, José Antonio Griñán being its President, awarded her with the Meridiana Award, coinciding with the International Women's Day.
 In 2009, President Rodríguez Zapatero awarded her with the Plaza de España Award for “her defense of democratic values”; another award was presented to the journalist Iñaki Gabilondo.

 The Seville City Council (the Mayor being the socialist politician Alfredo Sánchez Monteseirín) named a street after her, for her activism in feminist and left-wing movements.
 This street, in the San Lorenzo neighborhood, in the city center, was renamed in accordance with the Spanish Historical Memory Law, which aims at renaming all streets in which any reference is made to Francoist Spain or to the Spanish Civil War.
 The University Pablo de Olavide paid homage to Rosario Valpuesta after her death.